lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ## Foreign taxable investors

 Foreign taxable investors are another major investor in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
 As a general rule, foreign taxable investors are subject to withholding taxes on <abbr title="Fixed, Determinable, Annual or Periodic">FDAP</abbr> income from U.S. sources.
 They are not subject to taxes on capital gains from U.S. investments.
-Moreover, foreign taxable investors are not taxed on income or gains from non-U.S. investments, since there is insufficient .
+Moreover, foreign taxable investors are not taxed on income or gains from non-U.S. investments, since there is insufficient connection with the U.S. to allow the U.S. to tax such income or gains in the hands of _foreign_ taxable investors.

+The withholding tax on <abbr>FDAP</abbr> income is generally 30%, though this can be reduced by tax treaties between the U.S. and the home country of the foreign taxable investor.
+For example, the U.S. and Canada tax treaty provides for a lower dividend withholding tax rate of 15% if a Canadian investor holds less than 10% of the equity in the U.S. corporation or 10% if a Canadian investor incorporated as a company in Canada owns more than 10% of the equity in the U.S. corporation.
+Establishing bona fide tax residency for the purpose of claiming these tax treaty benefits though, can be difficult as all countries are well aware that investors may establish holding companies in countries with favorable tax treaties and will have anti-avoidance rules to preclude such “tax treaty shopping”.

+Beyond the withholding tax on <abbr>FDAP</abbr> income, foreign taxable investors must also content with <abbr title="Effectively Connected Income">ECI</abbr> rules that permit the U.S. government to tax foreign taxable investors on income effectively connected with a U.S. trade or business.

 ### Effectively Connected Income